Piespork/Notebook/Module 1/paradata/paradata.md

 # Model Paradata

 # History
 - The process of module 1 begins with what my overall goal was.
-Rather than starting with how'll model, or even what I was going to model, it started with the idea that i'd need to digitally translate an object / scene from the real world.
+Rather than starting with how i will model, or even what I was going to model, it started with the idea that i'd need to digitally translate an object / scene from the real world.
 - From there I could decide on how I would digitally translate an object.
 Several methods were available, including several digital devices such as an android tablet, a digital camera, iphone, etc. The digital device I went with was an Iphone 6.
 - After choosing the device came choosing the technology.
 In this case I found the app 'Trnio' to be suitable for 3D-modeling.
 - It isnt enough to simply download an application and go; instead, I had to learn the in-and-out of using an app for 3D-modeling.